-Sixth man charged over ‘acid attack’ on three-year-old boy
+Sixth man to appear in court over ‘acid attack’ on three-year-old boy

 -

-Sixth man charged over ‘acid attack’ on three-year-old boy
+Sixth man to appear in court over ‘acid attack’ on three-year-old boy

-A sixth man has been charged in connection with a suspected acid attack on a three-year-old boy in Worcester.
+A sixth man is to appear in court in connection with a suspected acid attack on a three-year-old boy in Worcester.

-Saied Hussini, from London, was arrested on Thursday night at an address in Wrottesley Road, Harlesden, West Mercia Police said.

-He was charged on Friday night with conspiracy to commit grievous bodily harm between July 12 and July 22.
+Saied Hussini, from London, was charged on Friday night with conspiracy to commit grievous bodily harm between July 12 and July 22.

 Hussini is due to appear at Kidderminster Magistrates’ Court on Saturday.

-Five other men including the injured youngster’s 39-year-old father appeared in court on Wednesday, charged over the incident on July 21.
+Five other men including the injured youngster’s 39-year-old father appeared in court on Wednesday, charged with conspiring between July 16 and July 22 to cause grievous bodily harm to the youngster with intent.

-Adam Cech, 27, and Jan Dudi, 25, both from Birmingham, Norbert Pulko, 22, from London, and Jabar Paktia, 41, from Wolverhampton, all appeared at Kidderminster Magistrates’ Court alongside the fifth man, who cannot be named for legal reasons.
+Adam Cech, 27, and Jan Dudi, 25, both from Birmingham, Norbert Pulko, 22, from London, and Jabar Paktia, 41, from Wolverhampton, all appeared at Kidderminster Magistrates’ Court alongside the father, who cannot be named for legal reasons.

-The five have all been charged with conspiring between July 16 and July 22 to cause grievous bodily harm to the youngster with intent.

-The boy suffered serious burns to his face and an arm at the Home Bargains store in Worcester on Saturday afternoon and was discharged from hospital the following day.
+The boy suffered serious burns to his face and an arm at the Home Bargains store in Worcester on Saturday, July 21.

+He was discharged from hospital the following day, but it is not yet known whether the youngster has suffered longer-term implications as a result of his injuries.

 The boy and his mother are now “in a place of safety”, according to prosecutors.